google/heir/docs/content/en/docs/contributing.md

     bazel test @heir//...
    ```

-1. Once you are ready with your change, create a commit as follows.
+1. Once you are ready with your change, create a commit, e.g.:

    ```bash
    git add change.cpp